braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 {% endtab %}
 {% tab Advanced - POST: Track users %}

-In this step, you will transform the webhook payload from the source platform to a JavaScript object return value.
-This return value must adhere to Braze’s `/users/track` request body format:
+In this step, you'll transform the webhook payload from the source platform to a JavaScript object return value.
+This return value must follow the `/users/track` endpoint request body format:

 - Transformation code is accepted in the JavaScript programming language.
 Any standard JavaScript control flow, such as if/else logic, is supported.
 - Transformation code accesses the webhook request body via the `payload` variable.
 This variable is an object populated by parsing the request body JSON.